VedantRGosavi/jarvis/README.md

-# Jarvis: Gaming Companion Overlay Tool
+# FridayAI: Gaming Companion Overlay Tool

-Jarvis is a comprehensive gaming companion tool that provides in-game overlay information for RPG games like Elden Ring and Baldur's Gate 3.
+FridayAI is a comprehensive gaming companion tool that provides in-game overlay information for RPG games like Elden Ring and Baldur's Gate 3.

 ## Database Setup